shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You can only choose each option once per round.

-Additionally, you gain 1 AP extra at the end of your turn.
-You may only spend this AP on reactions.
+### Level 6 Subclass Features

 ### Fast Reaction Speed

 You can swiftly respond to threats.
-Your Damage Mitigation feature now grants an additional reaction +1 AP and gains the following option:
+Your Damage Mitigation feature now has the following additional option:

 -   Cast a Safe spell

+Additionally, you gain +2 AP extra at the end of your turn.
+You may only spend this AP on reactions.

+### Subclass Capstone Feature

 ### Spell Snare